Nia292/ce-launcher/README.md

 # Conan Exiles Launcher
 Just a launcher for Conan Exiles that patches your modlist for you.
 Has the feature to connect to a server and, optionally, update all your mods before it does.

+Features Include:
+- Connecting to a public server from the [ce-servers-list](https://github.com/Nia292/ce-server-list/blob/main/servers.json)
+- Connecting to a private server via supplied config
+- Updating your modlist without the steam validation/re-sub hassle

 # Requirements
 Currently only works on 64bit Windows.
 If you need a 32bit version let me know.
 Not sure if I can support Linux natively.